bparanj/crystal/electronics/experiments/queue/inductive-diff.md

 The paradox of an inductive differentiator lies in the behavior of the inductor and its interaction with the current source driving it.
 This circuit creates a situation that a current source "hates", leading to potential instability or inefficiency.
-Here’s the explanation:

 ### The Paradox: Current Source and Inductor Interaction